 The most important concept covered in class today is that people vary in terms of their preferences for bearing risk.
-Although we focused most of our attention on modeling risk-averse behavior, we also considered examples of risk neutrality (where you only care about expected wealth and are indifferent about riskiness of wealth) and risk loving (where you actually prefer to bear risk and are willing to pay money for the opportunity to do so).
+Although we focused most of our attention on modeling risk-averse behavior, we also briefly considered examples of risk neutrality (where you only care about expected wealth and are indifferent about the riskiness of wealth) and risk loving (where you actually prefer to bear risk and are willing to pay money for the opportunity to do so).

 Related to point 1: irrespective of whether you are risk averse, risk neutral, or risk loving, the foundation for decision-making under conditions of risk and uncertainty is expected utility.
-Given a choice among various risky alternatives, one selects the choice which has the highest utility ranking.
+Given a choice among various risky alternatives, one selects the choice that has the highest utility ranking.

 If you are risk neutral, then and ; risk is inconsequential and all you care about is maximizing the expected value of wealth.

 If you are risk loving, then and ; you are quite willing to pay for the opportunity to (on average) lose money.